w3c/webdriver-bidi/proposals/core.md

 A protocol and transport layer for bidirectional WebDriver should support the following usage patterns:

 - Command/response pattern for simple actions like querying a target's URL.
-- Command/response/notification pattern for starting a long-running operation and receiving progress updates (e.g. navigation).
+- Command/response/event pattern for starting a long-running operation and receiving progress updates (e.g. navigation).
-- Registering for async notifications not associated with a particular command.
+- Registering for async events not associated with a particular command.
 Useful for listening to DOM events or new targets/contexts, etc.

 The protocol should also be: